rickkas7/particle-node-api-examples/claim-and-lock/README.md

 The version is the firmware version to lock to.

+It will

+- Add the device to the product
+- Claim the device
+- Lock the firmware to the specified version

 There are additional tips in the README.md in the top level of particle-node-api-example as well.